-6.9 This project is expected to cost \$150-\$220 million depending on the extent of the upgrade.
-The options for upgrade will be explained fully, with costings, when the project is brought forward for Government consideration.
+5.32 This project is expected to cost \$150 million - \$220 million depending on the extent of the upgrade.

-C-130 Replacement/Upgrade
+C-130 Life Extension

-6.10 This project proposes to extend the life of the NZDF's C-130 aircraft by upgrading the aircraft systems and undertaking some structural refurbishment work.
+5.33 This project proposes to extend the life of the C-130 aircraft by upgrading the avionics and aircraft systems and undertaking some structural refurbishment work.

-6.11 The C-130 is a critical enabler for many NZDF operations.
+5.34 The C-130 is a critical enabler for many NZDF operations.
 It provides essential air transport for the deployment of NZDF personnel and equipment, within New Zealand, to the South Pacific, Australia, the Asia-Pacific region and globally.
 Air transport is a critical capability for a number of roles and tasks, including: supporting counter-terrorist operations; peace support operations; evacuations of New Zealanders from trouble spots; disaster relief and humanitarian operations; supporting the civil power; and supporting New Zealand's Antarctic programme.
-The C-130 has particular utility where runways are short or in poor repair.
+The C-130 has particular utility where runways are short or in poor condition.